accruenewblue/Citra-Tracker/README.md

     --Details about moves, abilities and mons

-    --Display features for your mon
+    --Display features for your mon(s)

 How to Use:

-In the future, Citra emulator for 3DS will be required.
-However, for now, it is purely manual.
+Citra emulator for 3DS is required.
+Drop the files in the folder into the citra scripting folder(the one with a citra.py inside, usually in appdata/local) and run the Tracker.py and citra-updater.py simultaneously.

+Keep in mind this is an alpha version, do not expect perfection right now.

+Thanks to UTDZac for helping with some of the features being imported from Citra, and something_smart_ for the move level up sets.
+Otherwise, thank Bulbapedia for the helpful lists I used.

 Python interface is required link [here](https://www.python.org/downloads/)